ietf-wg-asdf/SDF/sdf.md

 {{sdfdataqual2}} lists data qualities defined specifically for the present specification.

-The term "allowed types" stands for primitive JSON types, JSON maps ("objects")" as well as homogeneous arrays of numbers, text, Booleans, or maps.
-(This list might be extended in a future version of SDF.)
-An "allowed value" is a value allowed for one of these types.

-(1) A type value of `integer` means that only integral values of JSON numbers can be used.

-(2) Note that the term "properties" as used for map entries in JSO is unrelated to sdfProperty.

 | Quality       | Type                        | Description                                                         | Default |
 |---------------|-----------------------------|---------------------------------------------------------------------|---------|
 | (common)      |                             | {{common-qualities}}                                                |         |